 Have you ever imagined a day when you get to shave without having a razor burn?
 If so, this article is here to make that imagination of yours a reality, as it contains the best tips to help you avoid the razor burns that could result from shaving.

-How to Get Close Shave & Avoid Razor Burns
+How to Avoid Razor Burns and Get a Close Shave?

 Make use of a single-blade safety razor; do not use a cartridge razor

-If you have been wondering how to get a close shave without burns, then you must have figured that you probably need the best grooming tools.
+If you have been wondering how to prevent razor burn and get a close shave, then you must have figured that you probably need the best grooming tools.

-You would agree that a razor is one important tool.
+You would agree that a razor is an important tool.
 While modern multi-blade cartridge razors always seem like the most convenient option, they’re not the best for your skin.

 When multiple blades are used on your skin, while the first blade pulls up the hair, the other blades go on to cut underneath it.
 Although the producers of these blades claim to make them for the purpose of getting a close shave, these blades are actually a little too close for comfort.
 Multi-blade razors tend to cut the hair beneath the skin, leading to ingrown hairs, as well as razor bumps.